ollep333/Master-Thesis/README.md

 The church floor plan displayed in the GUI is taken from:

 > Riccardo Giampiccolo, Sofia Parrinelli, and Fabio Antonacci. *Churchir: A dataset of multichannel church impulse responses for spatial audio applications*.
-In Proceedings of the 33rd European Signal Processing Conference (EU-SIPCO), pages 161–165, Isola delle Femmine, Italy, September 2025.
+In Proceedings of the 33rd European Signal Processing Conference (EUSIPCO), pages 161–165, Isola delle Femmine, Italy, September 2025.
 IEEE.